venasolutions/bosk/docs/guide.md

 Instead, create two top-level `Catalog`s: one for `File`s and one for `Folder`s.
 Represent their nesting relationships using `Reference`s.
 This way, two parameterized references can access all your objects: `/files/-file-` and `/folders/-folder-`.
-Later, if you discover you need to handle hard links, where the same file is in multiple folders, this becomes a straightforward extension instead of an awkward redesign.
+In addition, if you discover you need to handle hard links, where the same file is in multiple folders, this becomes a straightforward extension instead of an awkward redesign.

 ### Glossary